'The future does not belong to globalists': Trump pushes nationalism in U.N. speech

 “Your policies are not just.
 Your policies are cruel and evil,” Trump said.
 “You put your own false sense of virtue before the lives, well-being, and countless innocent people.
 When you undermine border security, you are undermining human rights and human dignity.”

-And he boasted about the U.S. being the “number one producer of oil and natural gas anywhere in the world” and ripped a “small number of social media platforms” that have acquired “immense power over what we can see and over what we are allowed to say.”
+And he boasted about the United States being the “No. 1 producer of oil and natural gas anywhere in the world” and ripped a “small number of social media platforms” that have acquired “immense power over what we can see and over what we are allowed to say.”

 Even when it came to international issues, Trump largely discussed American priorities, singling out China on trade.
 He pointed to the “massive tariffs” he placed on Chinese-made goods — “decisive action” he claimed would “end” the “grave economic injustice” of the large trade deficit the U.S. has with the country.